Event display

 Phone: 02075231485

-In the same month that the Marx Memorial Library and Workers School opened its doors for the first time, the Artists International Association was born not far away in Covent Garden.
+In the same month that the Marx Memorial Library and Workers' School opened its doors for the first time, the Artists International Association was born not far away in Covent Garden.
 From autumn 1933 onwards the two organisations developed in tandem as the AIA expanded to become a major popular front organisation with a thousand members, a national programme and many international links.

-In a talk marking publication of his book and previewing Comrades in Art a major exhibition opening at Towner Eastbourne in May 2026, Andy will be talking about the lives of the activists who built the organisation and how the AIA's fight against fascism and in defence of cultural freedom holds up a mirror to our own times.
+In a talk marking the publication of his book and previewing Comrades in Art, a major exhibition opening at Towner Eastbourne in May 2026, Andy will be talking about the lives of the activists who built the organisation and how the AIA's fight against fascism and in defence of cultural freedom holds up a mirror to our own times.

 REGISTER HERE